Shopify/slate/docs/commands/index.md

 slate migrate
 ```

 Converts an existing theme to work with Slate.
 Run this command from your project root to install dependencies and restructure your theme files into a `src/` directory.
 Empty `icons/`, `styles/`, and `scripts/` folders will also be created.

-Create `config.yml` in your root using [this sample file](https://github.com/Shopify/slate/blob/master/config-sample.yml), then use [theme commands](#theme-commands) to start developing.
+A `config.yml` will also be created in your root directory which is required for [build commands](#build-commands) and [sync commands](#sync-commands).

 ##### Options
 ```